tuanle259/meanplus/README.md

 # About
 A meanjs 4.2 forked but with admin dashboard template -- [AdminLTE](https://almsaeedstudio.com/)

+Please note that the homepage is the new "dashboard page" and requires authentication.

 	$ git clone https://github.com/webninjamobile/meanplus.git
 	$ cd meanplus
 	$ npm install